khanfarhan10/minimal-mistakes/_woc/Welcome to my WoC blog.md

 ---
-title: "Text Sentiment Analysis Starter Blog"
+title: "Wlking through my Winter of Code"
-excerpt: "This is the inital blog post to derive a generalized interest for the project of Text Sentiment Analysis."
+excerpt: "This  blog post emphasises on the concepts I learnt during the phase 1 of the project of Text Sentiment Analysis.From learning various new tokenization techniques to learning modelling the classifiers,this covers it all.
+"
 toc: true
 toc_sticky: true
 toc_label: "Contents"